MissKittin/bash-ssg/README.md

 		and `sample-post` is the link to the post (here: `/post/sample-post`)
 	* in `posts/public_0000001_sample-post/content.rc` is the content of the post
 	* in `posts/public_0000001_sample-post/meta.rc` are the post metadata
+	* `posts/public_0000001_sample-post/assets/post-font.css` is a sample file for testing the `posts__copy_file` function called from `meta.rc`
 	* there are empty files in `posts/public_0000001_sample-post/tags` for `posts`, `posts-arch` and `posts-tags` modules, only file name is processed
 	* empty file `posts/public_0000001_sample-post/arch_2020-12-21` has date for `posts-arch` module in `arch_YYYY-MM-DD` format, only file name is processed
-	* if you want to hide the post change the `public_` prefix to `hidden_` - the post will still be available but will not appear on the list of posts and tags
+	* if you want to hide the post change the `public_` prefix to `hidden_` - the post will still be available but will not appear on the list of posts, archives and tags
 	* and if you want to unpublish the post, change the `public_` prefix to anything you like, e.g. `draft_`
 4. create first post plugin:
 	* everything is described in `posts-plugins/sample-plugin/plugin.rc`
 	* remove `posts-plugins/sample-plugin/plugin-disabled` to enable this plugin
 	* plugins are displayed below each post on the specific post page
-5. put static files in the `static` directory
-	and replace `database/static/assets/favicon.ico`
+5. put static files in the `static` directory and replace `database/static/assets/favicon.ico`
 	**warning:** be careful with dotfiles - if you remove them from `database/static`, they may still remain in the `generated` directory
 	this is the intended action to be able to add VCS to this directory
 6. edit files in the `templates` directory
 7. edit the settings in `defaults.rc.d`
 8. if you want to run something before generating, enter the commands into the `database/generate-hooks/pre-generate.rc`
 	before exiting it looks for the `database/generate-hooks/post-generate.rc` file
 9. run `./generate`
+	if you want to log the output, run `./generate > bash-ssg-generate.log 2>&1`

 ### Settings
 The main `generate` script defines global variables for all modules - if you need, copy this block, paste to the `database/defaults.rc.d/defaults.rc` and edit.
 You can change shebang in this file.